-- The admissible set could be all outcomes that meet a certain integrity constraint (e.g., "say YES at least once"). - If we do not know what possible integrity constraints our voters might want to see respected, the best we can do is to equate the admissible set with the set of ballots received → generalised distance-based dictatorships (Grandi and Endriss, 2011).
+- The admissible set could be all outcomes that meet a certain integrity constraint (e.g., "say YES at least once"). - If we don't know what possible integrity constraints our voters might want to see respected, the best we can do is to equate the admissible set with the set of ballots received \sim generalised dictatorships/representative-voter rules (Endriss & Grandi, 2013).

-U. Grandi and U. Endriss.
-Binary Aggregation with Integrity Constraints.
-Proc.
-IJCAI-2011.
+U. Endriss and U. Grandi.
+Binary Aggregation by Selection of the Most Representative Voter, Proc.
+MPREF-2013.